VisnuPriyaa19/I386_Angular_Echarts_App/README.md

 2. Chart Component<br>
   - Renders the ECharts visualization inside a container element.
   - Initializes the chart using Angular’s AfterViewInit lifecycle hook.
-  - Accepts data from a shared service and configures the chart dynamically.
+  - Accepts data from a shared service and configures the chart.
   - Provides a dropdown menu allowing users to switch between different chart types:
       - Bar Chart
       - Doughnut Chart